pc2/HPCC_FPGA/docs/source/technical_support/Basic Setup/index.rst

 The third row of the command defines the data type that will be used for the benchmark.
 Here we specify the data type to be `float16`, a vector data type provided by OpenCL.
-This data type will contain 16 single precision floating point values, which again is equal to 64 bytes.
+This data type will contain 16 single-precision floating-point values, which again is equal to 64 bytes.
-Since the memory interface of our FPGA has also a wifth of 64 bytes we set the unrolling to 1.
+Since the memory interface of our FPGA has also a width of 64 bytes we set the unrolling to 1.
 The unrolling will multiply the necessary width of the memory interface.
 Another possible option would have been to use `float` by setting ``VECTOR_COUNT`` to 1 and unroll the loop 16 times by setting ``GLOBAL_MEM_UNROLL`` to 16.

 The fourth row defines the location of the compile settings file that has to be used.
 It usually contains the target kernel frequency and other information that might be needed by the Xilinx Vitis compiler during compilation time.

-The last row defines the location to the link time setting file.
+The last row defines the location to the link-time setting file.
 It is used during the creation of the bitstream and contains information about the placement of the kernels in the FPGA and the mapping to the global memory.
 The name of the settings file contains `*.generator:*` which is an indicator, that this settings file will be used as a template to generate a final settings file that matches the configuration directly before synthesis.